NimraSadaqat/NimraSadaqat/README.md

 - 👋 Hi, I’m @NimraSadaqat, a computer systems engineer.
-I am currently working of pytohn django framework, web development and web scraping.
+I am currently working at python django framework, web development and web scraping.
 I’m interested in data science and cloud computing and currently learning basics of data science and machine learning.
 I’m looking to collaborate on django and data science projects.
 Feel free to reach me at github.